June 1, 2018

 AWA reiterates its fundamental objection to the proposed land sale, and, once again, hundreds of Albertans begin to write to the government to express their opposition.

-August 4, 2011, AWA, Alberta Native Plant Council and Nature Alberta publish a document, Sale of Public Land in Alberta: Recommendations for Improving Regulation, Policy and Procedures.
-Recommendations in the report include :
+The Alberta Native Plant Council and Nature Alberta publish a document, Sale of Public Land in Alberta: Recommendations for Improving Regulation, Policy and Procedures.
+Recommendations in the report include:

-Alberta government draft Regional Plan for the Lower Athabasca region.
-Plan seems to ignore widespread public support for stronger protection, but instead goes in the opposite direction.
+The Alberta government releases a draft Lower Athabasca Regional Plan.
+AWA believes the plan ignores widespread public support for stronger protection, but instead goes in the opposite direction.

-AWA responds to the draft plan, and encourages supporters to do likewise.
-The plan should be expanded to include fifty percent more protected and conservation areas, rather than the twenty percent proposed.
+AWA believes the plan should be expanded to include fifty percent more protected and conservation areas, rather than the twenty percent proposed.

 AWA receives 912 pages of documents under Freedom of Information and Protection of Privacy legislation which sheds some limited light on the background of the Alberta government’s failed “Potatogate” public land sale.